 Incorrect example of obtaining explicit opt-in:

-Your customer has not yet submitted her phone number and checked a box for opting in for SMS communications from you, but you send her a message and provide her the option to opt out.
+Your customer has not yet submitted their phone number and checked a box for opting in for SMS communications from you, but you send them a message and provide them the option to opt out.
 This method is prohibited because you have not obtained prior consent.

 See the example below for proper explicit opt-in for email or SMS.